 Set the default pre-translation for your project.
 This setting is connected to the Job Pre-translation window so that any changes made in the Job Pre-translation settings will be saved in the Project settings and vice versa.

 Project Status Automation rules enable users to configure when a project‘s status should be automatically changed.
-Project Status Automation rules can be saved in a project template and used together with an Automation Widget or with Automated Project Creation.
+Project Status Automation rules can be saved in a project template and used together with a submitter portal or with Automated Project Creation.

 Select what checks should be performed when the quality assurance is run.